top of page

 Nurse Practitioners care for Patients with Medicaid.

 Nurse practitioners (NPs) are more likely to care for the people who need health care the most.
-Senate Bill 25 would use full practice authority to allow NPs to expand access to care for these patients.
+House Bill 1825 would use full practice authority to allow NPs to expand access to care for these patients.

 Free Market Advocates Support Full Practice Authority

 Competition in health care is good for patients, consumers and taxpayers because it boosts innovation and quality while lowering costs.
-Senate Bill 25 uses the free market to help fix the primary care shortage.
+House Bill 1825 uses the free market to help fix the primary care shortage.

 bottom of page